 Taxis carry 7 passengers and are often open-top, for a great island experience.
 Throw on a scarf and sunglasses and feel like a Hollywood star!
 Fares are metered, though there are fixed fares for common routes.
 For a ride around the entire island, you can bargain with the driver to come up with a rate depending upon the season, the length of ride, route, and number of passengers.

 How much does a taxi cost on Capri?

 The trip from the port to the center of Capri costs about €20, including bags.
 Island taxis can transport up to 6 people.
 If you are travelling in a small group, it's cost-effective to book a taxi.
 Here are all the fares for taxis on Capri:

 - Taxi Anacapri, Piazza Vittoria - Tel. +39 081 8371175

 - Taxi Capri, Piazza Martiri D'Ungheria - Tel. +39 081 8376657

-We suggest you buy a one way ticket and make the return journey on foot, via the valley of Cetrella, the site of what was once the writer Compton Mackenzie's home, and of the panoramic, cliff edge hermitage of Santa Maria a Cetrella.
+We suggest purchasing a one way ticket up to the top and then walking down, passing through the valley of Cetrella where there is the historic residence of the writer Compton Mackenzie and the hermitage of Santa Maria a Cetrella overlooking the sea.

-If you sail to Capri aboard your own boat, you can moor at the Marina Grande tourist port.
-Those choosing to anchor off shore should do so at least 300 meters from the coastline.
+If you arrive on Capri on board your own boat, you can moor at the Marina in Marina Grande.
+For those who choose to drop anchor, it's best to stop at least 300 meters from the coast.